 6. Stir the heavy cream and the brandy in a small bowl and pour it over the pâté.
 Cover the pan tightly with aluminum foil.

-7. Bake in the preheated oven at 350 degrees F (180 degrees Celsius) for 75 minutes, gently pushing the pâté down a few times during cooking to make sure everything is covered with liquid.
+7. Bake in the preheated oven at 350 degrees F (180 degrees C) for 75 minutes, gently pushing the pâté down a few times during cooking to make sure everything is covered with liquid.
 This prevents the bacon slices on top from drying out and curling up.

 8. Remove the pâté from the oven and let it cool on the counter for 1 hour, then refrigerate for at least 24 hours.
 Gently unmold it onto a platter and remove the hardened excess fat.
 Slice the pâté and let it come to room temperature to serve.
 Refrigerate the leftovers.